 •Always have your contracts in writing

 Although verbal contracts are legal in many countries worldwide it is always best to have a written agreement in place to ensure common ground and enforceability.
-From an International PEO or normal employment perspective the contract must clearly state the elements of the employment:
+From an Employer of Record or normal employment perspective the contract must clearly state the elements of the employment:

 - Define the position